 College of Education

-- TCU is one of eight universities to receive the Certificate of Distinction, the highest award for teacher preparation in reading by the International Reading Association.
+- The College of Education earned the Certificate of Distinction, the highest award for teacher preparation in reading, from the International Reading Association, from 2009 to 2016.

 - TCU is the only university in the nation with two special education laboratory schools.
 Starpoint School is celebrating 50 years of success with students with learning differences.
 KinderFrogs School is accredited by the National Association of Early Childhood Education.